 - Steep for 5 minutes for milder tasting tea and 10 to 15 minutes for a stronger flavored brew.
 Strain if so desired.

-- Sip it slowly and enjoy ginger tea either just before or during a meal, particularly one that could give you digestive problems later on.
-Ginger is also highly effective for nausea and heartburn.
+- Sip it slowly and enjoy the tea either just before or during a meal, particularly one that could give you digestive problems later on.
+Ginger is also a highly effective remedy for nausea and heartburn.